AzyzChayeb/my-osep-learnings/README.md

 # my-osep-learnings

-i started my lab on 1st august 2021 . this complete repo has all information realated to osep preparation .
-Before i started the lab i finished below mentioned resources .
+ this complete repo has all information realated to osep preparation .

 **before lab learnings or prerquisits --> **